 The mission of the Resource Efficiency & Sustainability Task Force is to drive efficient and sustainable use of finite resources by enabling technological and business innovation.

 The council is the U.S. Chamber’s principal policy committee and action group representing the issues of concern to small business.

 U.S. Chamber Small Business Nation is a community that was founded on the open exchange of information and ideas, while creating the opportunity for small businesses to speak with a unified voice.

 The Small Business Policy team formulates small business policy and assists small business members in creating effective grassroots actions and strategies on legislative, regulatory and international initiatives.

-The South Asia team promotes trade and investment opportunities for U.S. companies in Afghanistan, Bangladesh, Pakistan and Sri Lanka.
+The South Asia team promotes trade and investment opportunities for U.S. companies in Bangladesh, India and Sri Lanka.

 The Chamber's Southeast Asia team advocates for open markets, trade and investment opportunities, and a level playing field for American businesses to compete and prosper in Southeast Asia.

 The committee analyzes and provides input on recommended policy on federal tax legislative initiatives.